rach-db/Python_email_automation/README.md

 ## ⚠️ Disclaimer
 This project is for **educational and ethical cybersecurity research only**.
-Unauthorized email tracking or misuse of this script is strictly prohibited.

-# 📧 Email Tracking Script with Canary Tokens
+Do not use it for unauthorized tracking, phishing, or malicious activities.
+Unauthorized use of email tracking can violate privacy laws and terms of service.

+📜 Legal & Ethical Guidelines

+Ensure you have consent before sending tracking emails.

+Do not impersonate organizations or individuals.

+Comply with Mailjet’s policies and applicable privacy laws.

+This tool should be used for internal security training, research, or authorized testing only.

 ## 📌 Overview
 This Python script automates email sending using **Mailjet API** and **Canary Tokens** to track when recipients interact with the email.
 It is designed for **cybersecurity awareness, phishing simulation, and security research**.